 No matter where you live, you can usually find a local park that’s not far from your home.
 Taking a walk through a park lets you exercise in peace and can help improve your mood and make you feel happier.
-It’s important to breathe while you walk, so why not breathe the fresh air of a park?
+If you’re walking to get some fresh air, why not breathe the fresh air of a park?
 If you’re feeling a bit more adventurous, you can try taking a walk in a National Park.
 National Parks can be found throughout the US and in many countries, and offer a great walking environment for walkers of many levels.

 Try taking a drive to your local downtown and having a stroll through the streets.
 This not only allows you to knock out a few steps, but also to get the feel of your town’s history.
 Most downtown areas have older, historic buildings whose bricks help tell a story of the town’s development.
 Walking around the area, you can get a feel for what it might have been like years ago in the same neighborhood.
 You can read the historical signs, ponder the old stones in the pavement and older buildings and even walk into local stores to examine the merchandise.
 Make your walk an adventure to learn about your area, in addition to making it part of your daily exercise routine.
 You may find parts of your town that you’ll want to visit again and again, all because of a simple walk.

 Sometimes you don’t want to travel far to walk, and just want to walk around your neighborhood instead.
 You can still make your neighborhood walk fun by being a little creative.
 To create a more exciting atmosphere, bring someone with you.
 It could be as simple as your dog, your neighbor’s dog, or a friend to talk to.
-Before you know it, you would have walked half your day’s steps away just from having the enjoyment of company.
+Walking with a family member can be a great time to catch up, share stories and learn facts about your area that you never thought about before.
+Before you know it, you would have walked half your day’s steps away just from having the enjoyment of the company.
 If you need to walk solo, try looking for local landmarks or interesting points throughout your neighborhood.
 There’s usually something you can notice that you’ve never really noticed before.

 Still having trouble finding a good place and time to walk?
 Here are a few extra ways that you can find ways to get more steps close to where you live.